 Don’t Leave Questions Unanswered

-A time-consuming, yet positive function if performed well, of Google My Business is the Questions function.
-This function is super useful in that it allows you to respond to questions from potential guests and humanizes your business.
+A time-consuming, yet positive function of Google My Business if performed well, is the Questions and Answers function.
+This section is super useful because it allows you to respond to questions from potential guests and humanizes your business.

-Don’t respond with simple “yes” or “no” answers; be informative and leave a detailed response.
-If someone asks about check in or check out times, provide the answer and refer them to visit your website or contact the front desk if they have any more questions.
+Don’t respond with a simple “yes” or “no” answer; be informative and leave a detailed response.
+If someone asks about check-in or check-out times, provide the answer and refer them to visit your website or contact the front desk if they have any more questions.

 If a searcher asks a question that you find particularly important, you can upvote it, potentially making the question more visible on the local listing.

 Important Note: Anyone can answer questions on your Google My Business listing.
-This is why it’s best to frequently review your listing and make sure potential guests are seeing the correct answers.
+Therefore, it’s best to frequently review your listing and make sure potential guests are seeing the correct answers.

 Build Your Own FAQ Page

-As previously mentioned, you have the ability to upvote questions asked by searchers on your local search listing.
-If someone asks a question you believe to be particularly important, you can upvote it.
+As previously mentioned, you can upvote questions and answers asked by searchers on your local search listing.
+If someone asks a question you believe to be particularly important you can upvote it.
 Doing so may increase the visibility of the question.
-Over time, as your question/answer box continues to build, it can become its own improvised FAQ section.

-Not only does this provide an instant answer for searchers, it also prioritizes your time so you’re not receiving the same questions over and over and ensures that the answers are correct.
+Not only does this provide an instant answer for searchers, but it also prioritizes your time so you’re not receiving the same questions over and over and ensures that the answers are correct.

 Encourage Guests to Leave Reviews

-Reviews carry a lot of weight on SERPs—your local listing’s visibility can potentially increase in local search results and Google Maps rankings because of them.
+Reviews carry a lot of weight on SERPs—your local listing’s visibility can increase in local pack results and Google Maps rankings because of them.
 Google reviews and star rating sit just below your property’s name—near the top of the Google My Business listing—and can help your property stand out.

-Listings also include a ‘Review summary’ section, a feature that collects and condenses aggregate reviews and scores from across the web.
+Listings also include a ‘Review summary’ section where 64% of people are likely to check out before making a decision (Review Tracker, 2018).
 This section sits towards the bottom of the Google My Business listing.

 To ask, or not to ask, that is the question!